kus/cs2-modded-server/README.md

 First open terminal and `cd` into the folder where you unzipped the zips i.e.: `cd ~/Downloads` then update the command below with the full path to the repo and run it:

 `rsync -rhavz --exclude "._*" --exclude ".DS_Store" --partial --progress --stats ./addons/ /Users/kus/dev/personal/counter-strike/cs2-modded-server/game/csgo/addons/`

+## Enable advertisements

+If you want to enable a whitelist on your server load the plugin by putting this `css_plugins load "plugins/disabled/Advertisement/Advertisement.dll"` in one of your `.cfg` files.

+If you want it to load on every mod on your server, you can put it in your `/custom_files/cfg/custom_all.cfg` file.

+The config file is located at `/game/csgo/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` which you would put in `/custom_files/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` so it is not overwritten.

 ## Enable Whitelist so only a list of people can play